railwayapp/nixpacks/docs/pages/docs/providers/node.md

 ## Install

 All dependencies found in `packages.json` are installed with either NPM, Yarn, or PNPM.
+If Bun is detected (due to a `bun.lockb` existing), Nixpacks will install the packages with Bun.

 ## Build